-Real Arrow Securities for All: Just and Efficient Insurance Through Global Macro-Hedging
+Real Arrow Securities for All: Just and Efficient Insurance Through Macro-Hedging

-As the new hurricane season opened in June of 2006, it emerged that a number of online gaming sites were offering bettors the opportunity to wager on whether New Orleans might suffer another Katrina calamity.
+As a new hurricane season opened in June of 2006, it emerged that a number of online gaming sites were offering bettors the opportunity to wager on whether New Orleans might suffer another Katrina calamity.
 Commentators condemned the announced practice with howls of disgust, labeling it both tasteless and heartless.
 Perhaps they were right.
-All I could think about as one raised in New Orleans, however, was how risk pools might now be broadened to include all the world’s bettors.
-We shouldn’t condemn these people, I thought, we should use them – and require they maintain margin accounts at their betting sites.
-For to bet on an event’s happening is to insure against it, and there are more things we’re able to bet on than to purchase ordinary insurance policies against.
+All I could think about as one who grew up in New Orleans, however, was how risk pools might hereby be broadened to include all the world’s bettors.
+We shouldn’t condemn these people, we should use them – while requiring that they maintain margin accounts at their betting sites.
+For to bet on an event’s happening is a way to insure against it, and there are currently more things we’re able to bet on than to purchase ordinary insurance policies against.

-Keywords: Arrow-Securities, Complete Markets, Contingent Claims, "Democratized" Finance, Distributive Justice, Efficiency, Finance, Hedging, Incomplete Markets, Inequality, Insurance, Macro-Hedging, Macrosecurities, Missing Markets, Risk, Risk-Bearing, Risk Markets, State-Claims, State-Contingent Claimsworking papers series
+Keywords: Arrow-Securities, Complete Markets, Contingent Claims, 'Democratized' Finance, Distributive Justice, Efficiency, Finance, Hedging, Incomplete Markets, Inequality, Insurance, Macro-Hedging, Macrosecurities, Missing Markets, Risk, Risk-Bearing, Risk Markets, State-Claims, State-Contingent Claims

 Suggested Citation: Suggested Citation